Lichfield transmitting station: Replacement tower

 Work on a new mast began in early November 1960.
 The former tower was replaced by the tall mast which came into service on 18 July 1961.
 The 450 ft tower was dismantled in 1962 and shipped to Jersey, Channel Islands and re erected at Fremont Point on the north of the Island.

 Transmission

 625-line colour transmitters for the region were all co-sited at the nearby Sutton Coldfield transmitting station until 1997, when Lichfield began broadcasting Channel 5 in the Midlands.
 At 1000 kW on C37 it was the most powerful Channel 5 transmitter in the country.
-Before the digital switchover, Lichfield effectively worked in conjunction with Sutton Coldfield (4 miles to the SW) to supply the full five analogue channels.
+Before the digital switchover, Lichfield effectively worked in conjunction with Sutton Coldfield (4 mi to the southwest) to supply the full five analogue channels.
 Reception of Channel 5 from Lichfield was also receivable at viewable quality throughout the borders of North Wales.

 All analogue TV transmissions ceased on 21 September 2011, as part of the digital switchover.
 A temporary HD multiplex BBC B (Mux HD) on C34 was moved to the Sutton Coldfield transmitting station on C40+ (626.2 MHz) thereby ceasing all analogue and digital television broadcasts from the Lichfield transmitter.